datastraine/facebook-adobserver./README.md

 * **Impressions**
   - $H0$ The average impressions of political ads is the same as the average impressions for non-political ads
-  - $Ha$ The average impressions of political ads is less than the average impressions for non-political ads
+  - $Ha$ The average impressions of political ads is not the same as the average impressions for non-political ads

 * **Ad Length**
   - $H0$ The average ad length of political ads is the same as the average ad length for non-political ads